 One thing that Google Maps offers that Apple Maps doesn’t is cycling directions.
 Overall, the scale and quality of Google Maps is unsurpassed.
 It has more points of interest and it is generally more detailed than Apple Maps, but the accuracy can vary from place to place.
 Given the choice we’d always pick Google Maps and, though you can get it on iOS, it’s better on Android because it’s the default navigation app.

 This is a difficult category to call.
 In the past, we’ve argued that Apple does the best job capturing lighting, coloring, and other details, but the latest Android smartphones are casting a lot of doubt on that assertion.
-Google’s Pixel 2 and Pixel 2 XL boast the best cameras we’ve used so far, but the iPhone 8 Plus comes close and we expect the iPhone X camera to be something special.
+Google’s Pixel 2 and Pixel 2 XL boast the best cameras we’ve used so far, but the iPhone 8 Plus and iPhone X come close.

 While most of the current crop of Android flagships sport good, or sometimes great, cameras, there’s a fair bit of variance and the camera quality of many mid-rangers doesn’t come close to the quality of iPhone cameras.
 As you’d expect, most budget Android phones have lower quality cameras.